dwarvesf/playground/_memo/remote-moderated-usability-testing.md

 ---
 tags:
   - testing
+  - research
+  - case-study
+  - design
 title: Remote Moderated Usability Testing
 date: 2020-05-10
-description: null
+description: It's a given that the Usability Test is one of the most fundamental undertakings in building a product, which assists with approving the product before launching, reducing effort, and money.
+Notwithstanding, in the Covid-19 pandemic, it's difficult to direct a convenience testing up close and personal.
-authors: null
+authors:
+- Ly Nguyen
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
 hide_title: false
 ---

 ## Intro
 It's a given that the Usability Test is one of the most fundamental undertakings in building a product, which assists with approving the product before launching, reducing effort, and money.
 Notwithstanding, in the Covid-19 pandemic, it's difficult to direct a convenience testing up close and personal.

 Many agencies, including Dwarves Design, are new to the remote testing methods.
 During the last Work From Home session, our team had an opportunity to make a remote moderated usability testing, although it was the very first time we try this method, the testing went smoothly and we really had an interesting experiment.

 ## Our project
 ### About Purchasing Care